educhesne/guiding-typed-lang/docs/takeaways.md

 The intermediate postfix language may look like a trick, but I reckon there is a deeper meaning to it.
 Prefix and postfix forms are both depth-first walks of a same inference tree.
 The choice to use prefix form is only -- I believe -- a question of human-readability.
 So it may be possible to build a generic tool around these inference systems that transform grammars and languages back and forth between easy-to-read and easy-to-generate, thus avoiding the task of defining manually new grammars and tree transformation.

+Having this kind of tools for existing languages also means being able to transform entire codebases, and thus fine-tune a LLM on them.

 The features showcased here a very much a work in progress.
 Some features are lacking; for instance contextual terminal symbols could lead the generation in a deadend if not used carefully, so the grammar